AlexComputerWiz/channel-access/README.md

 # Channel Access - Powered by Arduino

-The --redacted-- marina channel employs two photo electric beams which are activated during hours of darkness.
+The --redacted-- marina channel employs two photoelectric beams which are activated during hours of darkness.
 The beams are integrated with an access controller and a traffic light which provides a visual display of the beam status (red light / green light) and allows boat owners to deactivate the beam via key fob, similar to a garage door opener.
 Crossing through the beams while activated will trigger a visual and audible alarm to notify the --redacted-- security team of unauthorized access.
 Each key fob has a unique 6-digit ID number, which is linked to the resident’s name.

 # The Hardware Configuration